alia-team/ai/README.md

 ### Naive RBF

-Contains the structure for a RBF neural network, where there are as many centroids as the number of samples in the training dataset.
+Contains the structure for an RBF neural network, where there are **as many** **centroids as the number of samples**in the training dataset.
-This method is a simpler way to implement a RBF for tasks where we exactly know all the possible inputs, because it's a obvious case of overfitting (on purpose).
+This method is a simpler way to implement an RBF for tasks where we exactly know all the possible inputs, because it's an obvious case of overfitting (on purpose).
-The only hyperparameter is the gamma.
+The only hyperparameter is the**gamma**.

 ### Perceptron